ggeerraarrdd/portfoliofy/README.md

 ### `OUTPUT_MAIN`

-* Creates a collage of screenshots from desktop, laptop, tablet, and smartphone views
+* Collage of screenshots taken from desktop, laptop, tablet, and smartphone views
-* Overlays them on a schematic diagram for professional presentation
+* Each screenshot overlaid on a device mockup diagram
+* PNG format

 ### `OUTPUT_BROWSER`

-* Generates a desktop screenshot overlaid on a schematic diagram
+* Screenshot from desktop view overlaid on a browser mockup diagram
-* Perfect for showcasing desktop-focused web applications
+* PNG format

 ### `OUTPUT_MOBILES`

-* Produces a paired view of desktop and laptop screenshots
+* Collage of screenshots taken from tablet and smartphone views
-* Includes schematic diagram overlay for enhanced presentation
+* Each screenshot overlaid on a device mockup diagram
+* PNG format

 ### `OUTPUT_FULL`

-* Captures a full-page screenshot with schematic diagram overlay
+* A full-page screenshot overlaid on a browser mockup diagram
-* Ideal for showcasing long-form content or full website layouts
+* PNG format

 ### `OUTPUT_MOVIE`

-* Creates a scroll animation video of your full webpage
+* A scroll animation video of the full webpage
-* Great for demonstrating interactive or lengthy content
+* MP4 format

 ### `OUTPUT_SCREENSHOTS`

-* Provides plain screenshots at various viewport sizes:
+* Plain screenshots (no mockup diagrams) at various viewport sizes:
   * Desktop (2160x1360)
   * Laptop (1440x900)
   * Tablet (768x1024)
   * Smartphone (230x490)
 * Includes separate full-page screenshot option
+* All in PNG format

 _More features coming soon!_